vinnicc/dota/README.md

 #### Custom Requests

 For the unsupported endpoints, you can use `api.get`.
-The following code is similar to `api.matches(789645621)` except that it returns the raw JSON response.
+The following code is similar to `api.matches(789645621)` except that it only returns the response body.

 ```ruby
 api.get("IDOTA2Match_570", "GetMatchDetails", match_id: 789645621)